Land reform: Outcomes and challenges

-Arguments against

-Many of the arguments in support of land reform speak to its potentially positive social and economic outcomes.
-Yet, as mentioned previously, land reform is an intensely political process.
-Thus, many of those opposed to land reform are nervous as to the underlying motivations of those initiating the reform.
-For example, some may fear that they will be disadvantaged or victimized as a result of the reforms.
-Others may fear that they will lose out in the economic and political power struggles (especially in under developed countries) that underlie many land reforms.

-Other groups and individuals express concerns about land reforms focused on formalization of property rights.
-While the economic and social benefits of formalized land rights are often touted, some research suggests that such reforms are either ineffective or may cause further hardship or conflict.

-Additional arguments against land reform focus on concerns over equity issues and potential elite capture of land, particularly in regards to reforms focused on greater land formalization.
-If improperly or inadequately implemented, critics worry that such reforms may further disadvantage marginalized groups such as indigenous communities or women.
+Additional challenges in land reform concern equity issues and potential elite capture of land, particularly regarding reforms focused on greater land formalization.
+If improperly or inadequately implemented, such reforms may further disadvantage marginalized groups such as indigenous communities or women.
 These concerns also lead to questions about the institutional capacity of governments to implement land reforms as they are designed.
-Even if a country does have this capacity, critics worry that corruption and patrimonialism will lead to further elite capture.
+Even if a country does have this capacity, corruption and patrimonialism could lead to further elite capture.
+In Colombia, for example, the state transferred the rights of a large amount of public land to private owners over the past two centuries, with the aim to reduce rural poverty by giving land to those who do not own any.
+In areas with typically small and medium size farms, the land distribution reduced inequalities in ownership.
+However, in areas where members of a rural elite already owned much of the land, the new plots were also diverted into the large farms.

-In looking at more radical reforms, such as large-scale land redistribution, arguments against reform include concerns that redistributed land will not be used productively and that owners of expropriated land will not be compensated adequately or compensated at all.
-Zimbabwe, again, is a commonly cited example of the perils of such large-scale reforms, whereby land redistribution contributed to economic decline and increased food insecurity in the country.
-In cases where land reform has been enacted as part of socialist collectivization, many of the arguments against collectivization more generally apply.
+In looking at more radical reforms, such as large-scale land redistribution, critical views include concerns that redistributed land will not be used productively and that owners of expropriated land will not be compensated adequately or compensated at all.
+Zimbabwe is a commonly cited example of the perils of such large-scale reforms, whereby land redistribution contributed to economic decline and increased food insecurity in the country.

+Types

+There are different types of land reform, including state-led agrarian reforms and market-led agrarian reforms.

+State-led agrarian reforms are developed by national governments, which create programs and projects to carry out these initiatives.
+State-led reforms can take multiple forms.
+They may involve a one-time intervention by the state to create egalitarian ownership among peasants, or expropriation to establish collective agriculture.
+Their success varies across countries and political contexts.

+Following the criticisms that state-led agrarian reforms received in the 20th century, and in the context of financial institutions' intervention, international institutions such as the World Bank proposed the development of market-led agrarian reforms.
+In these the market, through the buying and selling of land, regulates how land is distributed and drives the distribution of wealth.
+This strategy was put in place in countries such as Brazil, Colombia, and South Africa, among others, during the 1990s.
+Market-led agrarian reforms have been highly criticized, because they underestimate the power of large landlords and capitalist agribusiness and their economic capacity to deprive the poorest populations of land, thereby creating major problems of equity.